wp-plugins/postman-smtp/readme.txt

 == Description ==

 Having [trouble sending email](https://wordpress.org/support/topic/smtp-connect-failed)?
 Email Services have begun [increasing their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) and [blocking traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms.
 Users of typical plugins have been plagued by [mail failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) and delays.
 They are forced to use app-specific passwords, two-factor authentication, CAPTCHA and make account changes to enable less-secure apps.
-If not, messages may be treated as SPAM or simply disappear altogether.
+If not, messages may be treated as Spam or simply disappear altogether.

 Postman is the first and only SMTP plugin to implement OAuth 2.0; Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
 During OAuth configuration, your email service provider [pre-approves Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
 Other plugins seek approval each time they connect, but Postman will deliver your email every time without rejection.